seanlinxs/issue-tracker/README.md

 This application tracks issues raised from users.
 It is like a simplified JIRA which is focusing on key functionalities - Tracking Issues.

-The goal is more streaming and easier to use.
+The goal is a smoother and easier to use issue tracking system.
+In my projects, replace JIRA.

 ## Technologies